liferay/liferay-docs/develop/tutorials/articles/alloyui-taglibs/customizing-alloyui-carousel-in-a-portlet.markdown

 2. Set the styles for the UI in your portlet's `main.css`.
 3. Finally, deploy the portlet to your portal.

-With that out of the way it's time to kick this baby up to 88 mph and get the ball rolling!
+With that out of the way, it's time to get this carousel moving!

-## Step 1: Configuring the Attributes of the `view.jsp`
+## Step 1: Configuring the Attributes of `view.jsp`

-First things first, you'll configure the attributes of the carousel to match the settings you desire.
+First things first, you need to configure the attributes of the carousel to match the settings you desire.
 Here is example code for a possible configuration of the `view.jsp`:

         ```
         <%@ taglib uri="http://java.sun.com/portlet_2_0" prefix="portlet" %>